mongodb/specifications/source/sessions/driver-sessions.rst

 --------------------------------------------------------

-When an existing ``MongoDatabase`` method that does not take a session is called, the driver MUST check whether the deployment supports sessions (See How to Check Whether a Deployment Supports Session).
-If sessions are supported, the driver MUST behave as if a new ``ClientSession`` was started just for this one operation and ended immediately after this operation completes.
+When an existing ``MongoDatabase`` method that does not take a session is called, the driver MUST behave as if a new ``ClientSession`` was started just for this one operation and ended immediately after this operation completes.
 The actual implementation will likely involve calling ``client.startSession``, but that is not required by this spec.
 Regardless, please consult the startSession section to replicate the required steps for creating a session.
+The driver MUST check for session support, but only after the connection is checked out (See `How to Check Whether a Connection Supports Sessions`_) and MUST NOT consume a server
-Drivers MUST NOT consume a server session id until after the connection is checked out.
+session id until after the connection is checked out and session support is confirmed.

 MongoCollection changes
 =======================